-• The IFCA will maintain and implement an effective communication strategy.

-• The IFCA will maintain its website, ensuring public access to current fisheries and conservation information for the district, including management requirements and byelaws.
-Non-reserved IFCA Committee papers will be published.

-• The IFCA will contribute to co-ordinated activity at a national level.

-• The IFCA and its principal partners will have a clear understanding of roles and responsibilities.
+- The IFCA will maintain and implement an effective communication strategy. - The IFCA will maintain its website, ensuring public access to current fisheries and conservation information for the district, including management requirements and byelaws.
+Non-reserved IFCA Committee papers will be published. - The IFCA will contribute to co-ordinated activity at a national level. - The IFCA and its principal partners will have a clear understanding of roles and responsibilities.
 Memoranda of Understanding with MMO, Natural England, Environment Agency and Cefas will be maintained.
 Opportunities for greater efficiencies, effective joint working and collaboration will be explored and implemented when feasible

-Isles of Scilly workstream Quarters

-The Isles of Scilly IFCA maintains a 1-4

-spreadsheet with details of 23 fishermen.

-Isles of Scilly IFCA will prepare its first 2

-communication strategy for the meeting on

-April 9 th 2020

-Isles of Scilly IFCA will continue to develop 1 to 4

-and review its website which was recently

-redeveloped

-An annual review will take place.
-1 to 4

-The isles of Scilly IFCA have one MOA in 1 to 4

-place with the MMO.

-Isles of Scilly IFCA will continue to work on 1 to 4

-a local and national level to represent the

-The Isles of Scilly IFCA maintains a spreadsheet with details of 23 fishermen.
-Isles of Scilly IFCA will prepare its first communication strategy for the meeting on April 9 th 2020 Isles of Scilly IFCA will continue to develop and review its website which was recently redeveloped An annual review will take place.
-The isles of Scilly IFCA have one MOA in place with the MMO.
-Isles of Scilly IFCA will continue to work on

-proportionately and at the right level of interests of the inshore fisheries in Scilly, delegation, in regional and national as part of any future fisheries fisheries and conservation activity management framework. identified in the annual plan
+High Level Objectives (Indicators) Isles of Scilly workstream Quarters The IFCA will maintain a database of The Isles of Scilly IFCA maintains a 1-4 stakeholder contacts that will have been spreadsheet with details of 23 fishermen. reviewed and updated by 31st March each year.
+The IFCA will have completed a review of Isles of Scilly IFCA will prepare its first 2 its communication strategy and communication strategy for the meeting on implementation plan by 31st March each April 9 th 2020 year The IFCA will have reviewed its website Isles of Scilly IFCA will continue to develop 1 to 4 by the last working day of each month and review its website which was recently redeveloped The IFCA will have reviewed its website An annual review will take place.
+1 to 4 and ensured that it meets the objectives of its communication strategy, by 31st March each year The IFCA will have reviewed its The isles of Scilly IFCA have one MOA in 1 to 4 Memoranda of Understanding by 31st place with the MMO.
+March each year.
+There will be a clear plan in place to update MOUs where necessary, to an agreed timescale By 31st March each year, the IFCA will Isles of Scilly IFCA will continue to work on 1 to 4 have participated appropriately, a local and national level to represent the proportionately and at the right level of interests of the inshore fisheries in Scilly, delegation, in regional and national as part of any future fisheries fisheries and conservation activity management framework. identified in the annual plan